magomimmo/modern-cljs/doc/tutorial-10.md

 event.
 Instead, we passed them the element on which the blur event occurred.

-Now define the validators.
+Now define the two new validators.
 Here is a very crude implementation of them.
+Remember to define them before the `validate-form` and after the two newly defined regexs.

 ```clj
 (defn validate-email [email]